cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 #### Sorting Algorithms:

 There are many types of sorting algorithms, all working in different ways.
-I am going to discuss the most common four, which are **bubble sort**, **selection sort**, **merge sort** and **quick sort**.
+I am going to discuss the most common four, which are **bubble sort**, **selection sort**, **merge sort**, and **quick sort**.

-Bubble sort and selection sort have the same worst case runtime (n²), which makes them a bad choice for big datasets.
-If your dataset is expected to grow bigger in time, or you just don't know if it will ever get bigger, other algorithms with better worst case runtimes will work better.
+Bubble sort and selection sort have the same worst-case runtime (n²), which makes them a bad choice for big datasets.
+If your dataset is expected to grow bigger in time, or you just don't know if it will ever get bigger, other algorithms with better worst-case runtimes will work better.

-Merge sort has a complexity of O(nlogn), which is better than bubble sort and selection sort, but it is a little bit harder to implement.
-Quick sort also has a time complexity of O(nlogn).
+Merge sort has a complexity of O(nlog(n)), which is better than bubble sort and selection sort, but it is a little bit harder to implement.
+Quicksort also has a time complexity of O(nlog(n)).

 Now let's implement these together.

 **◉ Bubble Sort**

-Bubble sort is composed of nested for loops, one of them itering over the whole array, and the other one creates a smaller bubble inside to compare two consecutive values in order.
-If the value index-1 is bigger than index, then the values will be switched, essentially carrying the biggest values to the end of the array with each iteration.
+Bubble sort is composed of nested for loops, one of them iterating over the whole array, and the other one creates a smaller bubble inside to compare two consecutive values in order.
+If the value in index-1 is bigger than the value in the index, they will be switched, essentially carrying the biggest values to the end of the array with each iteration.
 Also, with each iteration, the inner bubble gets smaller, because you know that you carried the biggest number inside the current iteration is carried to the end, so you don't need to check the last item anymore.

 The implementation looks like this: